MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ![qdk workflow](~/media/quantum-development-kit-flow-diagram.svg)

-1. **Write your quantum code.** You can write your Q# program with the [hosted Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available from your Azure Quantum workspace.
-If you preferred a local development, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code, or Jupyter notebooks.
+1. **Write your quantum code.** You can write your Q# program with the [hosted Jupyter notebooks](xref:microsoft.quantum.get-started.notebooks) available in your Azure Quantum workspace.
+If you prefer a local development environment, you can [create your Q# program](xref:microsoft.quantum.install-qdk.overview.standalone) using the QDK extensions for Visual Studio, Visual Studio Code, or Jupyter notebooks.

 2. **Use libraries to keep your code high level.** The [quantum libraries](xref:microsoft.quantum.libraries.overview) will help you keep your code high-level, doing a lot of the heavy lifting in implementation for you so that you can focus on the logic of your algorithms.